zzzprojects/learn-orm/tutorials/efcore-sqlserver-noda-time/supported-methods.md

  - LocalTime (native and some extension methods)
  - Duration (native and some extension methods)

-The **SimplerSoftware.EntityFrameworkCore.SqlServer.NodaTime** provides the methods which uses the `DATEADD` function.
+The **SimplerSoftware.EntityFrameworkCore.SqlServer.NodaTime** provides the following methods which uses the `DATEADD` function.

  - PlusYears
  - PlusMonths